-- This article and information therein apply are required for ALL versions of NPrinting Server since inception for QlikView deployments.
+- This article and information therein apply to ALL versions of NPrinting Server

-- Sharing service user accounts between different NPrinting and QV servers is is NOT a supported configuration.
+- Sharing service user accounts between different NPrinting and QlikView servers is is NOT a supported configuration.

 - One Service Account can be used for the NP Engine, NP Scheduler and NP Web Engine services on the 'Same' NP server only.
 See image below.

 - Qlik Sense: A dedicated NPrinting service account should also be used with Qlik Sense implementation with NPrinting.
 This is due to the nature by which NPrinting service share's/borrows a token or license.
 If a QS token or analyzer license is not explicitly assigned to a dedicated NPrinting service account and the Qlik Sense service account is used to run the NPrinting services, this may cause performance problems and issues for both Qlik Sense and NPrinting.
 Therefore, a dedicated NPrinting service account should be used if you are experiencing issues connecting to Qlik Sense where the NPrinting services and Qlik Sense services are sharing the same domain user account to run their respective Windows services.

 For additional support resources, please visit the links below:

 - If you are using a service account that is in daily use by another QlikView user or QlikView server, this will cause contention issues due to the attempt to share a user QlikView CAL between two separate server environments.
 Doing so will inevitably cause failure in normal NPrinting operation.

 - Expected behavior of a shared account is that NPrinting Schedules and Tasks get hung up in the background server service due to contention between the QlikView services and the NPrinting services which are sharing the same (domain) service user account.

 - QlikView Personal Edition is not supported.
 A valid User CAL must be assigned to the NPrinting service account or QV desktop license installed while logged on as the NPrinting service account.